BGforgeNet/EItweaks/README.md

 - Regeneration:
   - Disabled for undead and golems
   - Halved for dragons and ogres
-  - Green/blue trolls are untouched, and black ones now match them
+  - Green/blue trolls are untouched, but black ones match them
   - Reduced dramatically for all other monsters and characters

 - Resistances:
-  - Hard leather and hide now provide extra protection against piercing (match monster protection)
+  - Hard leather and hide provide extra protection against piercing/bludgeoning (match monster protection)
-  - Dragon hide now provides extra protection against corresponding elements
+  - Fur provides extra protection against bludgeoning
   - Lava elementals get extra protection from fire, Snow elementals get vulnerability to it
-  - Lightning vulnerability for metal armored NPCs
+  - Lightning vulnerability for NPCs using metal armor

 - Bug fixes:
-  - Gipath bats description now correctly states fire damage
+  - Gipath bats description correctly states fire damage
   - Stony harpies have extra protection from lightning instead of fire
   - Grey harpies have extra protection from acid instead of fire
+  - Dragons and items from dragon hide have extra protection from the corresponding elements
+  - Dragons description correctly states their damage type

 (Try) Todo:
 - Hide (light) armor blueprints on Gipath